How AI Is Revolutionizing iGaming Worldwide?

 AI in online gambling is growing differently everywhere.
 Some countries are moving fast, while others are being more careful due to rules and tech limits.
 Here’s how different parts of the world are handling AI in iGaming:

-North America (US)
+- North America (US)

 - Set live betting odds

-- Suggest games based on player interests
+- Recommend games based on player behavior

-- Predict risks and spot problem gambling
+- Predict risks and detect problem gambling

-Europe
+- Europe

-Latin America
+- Latin America

-Asia
+- Asia

 Challenges, Risks & Ethical Questions Around AI in iGaming